sergeyglazyrindev/mygithooks/README.rst

 where is PROJECT_DIR is a root directory of your project.
 The hooks are being symlinked to the folder hooks from this repository.

+Requirements:
-Make sure that flake8 is installed in your virtual environment:
+flake8 in your virtual environment csslint jshint
-For now hooks validate python files, css, js files.
+For now hooks validate only python files, css, js files.